 You must also:

-- pay all fees and charges associated with registrationas and when due—registration applications will not be processed by ASQA until and unless all application fees and any overdue charges have been paid
+- pay all fees and charges associated with registration as and when due—registration applications will not be processed by ASQA until all outstanding invoices have been paid

 - comply with any additional licensing requirements applied to VET courses

 - hold registration for at least two years before applying to deliver qualifications or assessor skill sets from the Training and Education Training Package.

 ASQA issues General Directions to provide further guidance to providers on specific requirements of the VET Quality Framework and the National Vocational Education and Training Regulator Act 2011.

 Complying with all General Directions is a condition of registration with ASQA.

 Annual declaration on compliance